 In addition to support for established funding initiatives including low-income assistance, education and environmental protection, TEP and UniSource invest in efforts that promote diversity and social justice while supporting local nonprofit organizations that work effectively to strengthen equity and inclusion in our communities.

 The company also sponsors employee activities and other initiatives that promote unity and inclusion among employees as a means of strengthening the community we serve.
-Since 2017, our employee-led Women in Energy group – one of several employee resource groups - has supported the development of leadership qualities in women at both TEP and UniSource.
+Since 2017, our employee-led Women in Energy group – one of six business resource groups - has supported the development of leadership qualities in women at both TEP and UniSource.
 The group fosters camaraderie and connections among employees of all genders and encouraged more young women to pursue careers in traditionally male-dominated industries, such as energy.

 Our DEI Guiding Team is helping to build a more inclusive workplace, activating meaningful steps along our journey to long-lasting change, as well as providing resources for employees.